An Essay Featured In The Conflict of Mind by O.G. Rose

 (Please note that I use the term “conspiracy/ideology/truth” versus say “conspiracy, ideology, and/or truth,” because all networks of ideas have identical structures and look similar at the onset.
 Furthermore, we cannot know if x is a conspiracy, ideology, and/or truth until we investigate it.
 At the start, x is a kind of “Schrödinger’s Cat,” a multiplicity that investigation can singularize — but (a complete) investigation might not be possible.)

 If there are 100,000 total possible conspiracies/ideologies/truths (which I will call CITs from now on), then the internet will through time increasingly approach that 100,000.
-If today the internet has realized say 5,000 CITS, then each year it will only further approach 100,000, meaning the existential anxiety we feel with 5,000 CITS will gradually multiple 20x.
+If today the internet has realized say 5,000 CITS, then each year it will only further approach 100,000, meaning the existential anxiety we feel with 5,000 CITS will gradually multiply by twenty.

 In conclusion, the craziness we feel today will only get worse if we don’t learn how to think, to accept the limits of our thinking, and to learn epistemological tools that can help us from thinking that we should accept and/or investigate every x that is internally consistent (especially the tool of falsification, for falsification is paramount for how we can think for ourselves and avoid insanity).
 But even if we master thinking, at the end of the day, we are going to have to learn to live with our ontological limits, inevitable epistemic (im)morality, and ultimate reliance on nonrational decisions.